 Challenges to Energy Conversion (LNG Fueled Vessel, LNG Bunkering Business, Zero Emission Fuels)

-A large-scale LNG-fueled PCTC "Sakura Leader" was also completed in October 2020, then the second large-scale LNG-fueled PCTC will be completed in 2022 and the world's first large-scale LNG-fueled Coal Carrier will be completed in 2023.
+A large-scale LNG-fueled PCTC "Sakura Leader" was completed in October 2020, then the second large-scale LNG-fueled PCTC was also completed in March 2022 and the world's first large-scale LNG-fueled Coal Carrier will be completed in 2023.
 Furthermore, our first LNG-fueled Capesize Bulk Carrier will be also completed in 2024.

 These vessels have a dual fuel engine that can use either LNG or heavy oil as fuel.
 When operating on LNG fuel, it is possible to reduce emissions of gases that could harm the environment.
 We look forward to accumulating further knowledge through the construction and operation of these LNG-fueled vessels, and will look to expand to larger vessels and other types of ships.